voxel51/fiftyone/docs/index.rst

 .. rubric:: Removing redundant images

-Find and remove similar samples in your dataset to reduce redundancy and avoid accidental class/concept imbalance in your model training loop.
+During the training loop for a model, the best results will be seen when training on unique data.
+For example, finding and removing similar samples in your dataset cam avoid accidental concept imbalance that can bias the learning of your model.
+FiftyOne provides a `uniqueness` measure that can automatically identify duplicate or near-duplicate images in your datasets.

 .. note::